MSLSC Training Courses

 To register your interest or for more information please contact Anthony at email mslsc.education@gmail.com.

-This course will provide candidates with the skills and knowledge to manage injured casualties with suspected spinal injuries in an aquatic environment and in emergency situations.
+Spinal Management is now run as part of the Bronze Medallion course, rather than as a separate qualification.
+It provides candidates with the skills and knowledge to manage injured casualties with suspected spinal injuries in an aquatic environment and in emergency situations.

 The aim of this course is to provide participants with the skills, knowledge and experience required to manage a lifesaving team in emergency and non-emergency situations.
 It is mandatory for people wishing to become a Patrol Captain.